Strata pet bylaws

 As of January 18, 2016, British Columbia’s new Guide Dog and Service Dog Act and corresponding supporting changes to the Strata Property Act) gives greater protection to certified guide and service dogs, including certified guide and service dogs in strata housing:

-- Strata owners, occupants, tenants and visitors are now able to have their certified guide dog or service dog on strata premises, regardless of strata bylaws restricting or banning pets or tenancy agreements.
+- Strata owners, occupants, tenants and visitors are able to have their certified guide dog or service dog on strata premises, regardless of strata bylaws or tenancy agreements banning or limiting pets.

-- Owners, occupants and tenants can also keep their certified retired guide dog or service dog can remain living with handlers in rental or strata properties, even if a new dog has been certified to take over its duties.
+- Certified retired guide dog or service dog can remain living with handlers in rental or strata properties, even if a new dog has been certified to take over its duties.